Helene Schjerfbeck

-Helena Sofia (Helene) Schjerfbeck ([heˈleːn ˈʃæ̌rvbek]; July 10, 1862 – January 23, 1946) was a Finnish painter.
-A modernist painter, she is known for her realist works and self-portraits, and also for her landscapes and still lifes.
-Throughout her long life, her work changed dramatically beginning with French-influenced realism and plein air painting.
+Helena Sofia (Helene) Schjerfbeck ([heˈleːn ˈʃæ̌rvbek]; July 10, 1862 – January 23, 1946) was a Finnish modernist painter known for her realist works and self-portraits, and also for her landscapes and still lifes.
+Throughout her long life her work changed dramatically, beginning with French-influenced realism and plein air painting.
 It gradually evolved towards portraits and still life paintings.
 At the beginning of her career she often produced historical paintings, such as the Wounded Warrior in the Snow (1880), At the Door of Linköping Jail in 1600 (1882) and The Death of Wilhelm von Schwerin (1886).
-Historical paintings were usually the realm of male painters, as was the experimentation with modern influences and French radical naturalism.
-As a result, her works produced mostly in the 1880s did not receive a favourable reception until later in her life.
+Historical paintings were usually the realm of male painters, as was experimentation with modern influences and French radical naturalism, and her works from mostly the 1880s did not receive a favourable reception until later in her life.